Best Text-to-Speech Tools for ADHD in 2026

 Limitations: Not available in Chrome.
 Voice quality on free voices is below dedicated tools.
 No sync across devices or sessions.

-We tested each tool across the same set of tasks: reading a 1,500-word news article, listening to a Gmail email, and processing a 10-page research paper PDF.
+I tested each tool across the same set of tasks: reading a 1,500-word news article, listening to a Gmail email, and processing academic research papers.
 Each tool was assessed on five criteria:

 1. Word-by-word highlighting: Does the visual highlight track individual words in sync with audio?
 This is the most ADHD-relevant feature because it maintains both visual and auditory attention simultaneously.